FNomar/mailru-applied-data-analytics/README.md

 # mailru-applied-data-analytics
-VK Applied Data Analytics course
+Repository for lectures and homeworks for mail.ru Applied Data Analytics course